Wingfield College, Eye, Suffolk

-The remaining wings were remodelled in provincial Palladian style in the later 18th century by Squire Buck (or Brick - the manuscript is unclear).
+The remaining wings were remodelled in provincial Palladian style in the later 18th century.
 The Georgian appearance concealed the 14th century building and its medieval origin was largely forgotten.
-Some Historians and Antiquarians suspected that what was then called College Farm may still retain parts of the old bnuilding, including the Wingfield vicar Reverend Aldwell in his book "Wingfield" in 1921.
-However it was not until 1971 that careful restoration by the then owner Ian Chance finally revealed the hidden 14th century structure and proved that the lost college had amazingly survived.
+It was not until 1971 that careful restoration by the then owner Ian Chance finally revealed the hidden 14th century structure and proved that the lost college had amazingly survived.

 Wingfield church and the tombs of the de la Poles, ground floor rooms of the College, including the great hall, upstairs rooms.
 After tea, visitors are invited to explore the four-acre gardens, which include a walled kitchen garden, medieval fishponds, meadows, woods and an eccentric topiary garden.

 A big, big 'thank you' for the College tour yesterday.
 We both thoroughly enjoyed it.
 We learnt so much about the history, delivered with just enthusiasm, in Wingfield church and in your beautiful home.
 Your garden was lovely to walk round, and your tea and cakes were a wonderful finale to a lovely afternoon.

 From Stradbroke take the B1118 north towards Diss.
 Take the second right (after about a mile).
 It is signposted for Wingfield College.
 Take the second left down a narrow lane.
 At the end of the lane please park in Wingfield Arts/Barns car park.
 Meet at the church.

 Tea and home-made cakes.

 Photography restricted to the great hall only.
 Because our properties are old and fragile, unfortunately we cannot include children under 14.